What is a Lifetime Family Trust?

 Do you really want the taxman to take 40% of your estate?

 If the answer is no, and we’re fairly sure it will be, then please get in touch with us.
-We won’t pretend otherwise, this is a complicated area of estate planning, but it is also one that definitely warrants working with an experienced financial planner.
-Tax advice which results in high tax savings should be carefully considered if you are making a financial plan for your and your family’s future benefit.
+We won’t pretend otherwise, this is a complicated area of estate planning, but it is also one that definitely warrants working with an experienced Inheritance tax adviser.
+Tax advice which results in high tax savings should be carefully considered if you are making a financial plan for your family’s future benefit.

-We strongly recommend that you seek independent financial advice before undertaking any type of trust.
+We strongly recommend that you seek Inheritance tax advice before undertaking any type of trust.
 Trusts, and their legal wording, are a complex area and you should always use experienced professionals to carry out your financial planning and guard your interests.

 Are there other types of plans in which Lifetime Family Trusts are used?

 Yes.
 Other trusts exist under the Lifetime trust banner.
-These can include a Capital Retention plan, a Fixed Income Plan, a University Fees Education plan, and a Wealth Protection plan.
-There are also Plans for Inheritance Tax Payment, Main Residence IHT Reduction, Spousal Protection and Equity Release.
 If you are a millionaire and form part of the wealthy retired group, please contact us for further information.

 Still have questions on Lifetime Family Trusts?